scottharwell/OciFnAuth/README.md

 # OciApiAuth

-This extention creates the `Authorization` header for requests to Oracle's OCI REST APIs.
+This extension creates the `Authorization` header for requests to Oracle's OCI REST APIs.
 The extension will leverage the required headers based on the type of request (GET, POST, etc.).
 See the OCI [signing requests](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/signingrequests.htm) documentation for reference regarding the required headers.

-This extension requires that you use an OCI account that has permissions to access the OCI REST APIs and that you have configured a public/private keypair for your account.
+This extension requires that you use an OCI account that has permissions to access the OCI REST APIs and that you have configured a public/private key pair for your account.

 ## Example